Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Eligible Federal Loans – Not all federal loans qualify for PSLF.
 Fortunately, some loans that don’t qualify can become eligible via the process of Federal Direct consolidation.
 However, going through consolidation also restarts the forgiveness clock.
 Therefore, borrowers who need to consolidate should do so right away.
 It also means that consolidation should only happen when necessary.

-Eligible Repayment Plan – Only specific federal repayment plans qualify for PSLF.
-The two most common examples that do not qualify for PSLF are the graduated and extended repayment plans.
-Most borrowers pursuing PSLF stick with income-driven repayment plans such as IBR, REPAYE, and PAYE.
 There is one exception to the eligible repayment plan requirement.
 Legislation signed into law in 2018 allows borrowers who mistakenly enrolled in the wrong repayment plan to qualify for PSLF.
 The Federal Student Aid website explains the procedure for signing up.
 Borrowers would be wise not to rely upon this exception, however, as it is temporary.
 The extended program ends when the available funds run out.

 The Department of Education’s PSLF Help tool is an excellent resource for verifying employer eligibility and tracking progress towards forgiveness.

-Ranking number one doesn’t mean that PSLF is easy.
+Although we’ve ranked PSLF as the number one forgiveness program, that doesn’t mean securing forgiveness through PSLF is easy.
 While we think the reports of a 99% rejection rate are a bit misleading, there is no doubt that borrowers will have to jump through some hoops to get their loans discharged.
-PSLF gets the top spot because forgiveness can happen in as little as ten years.
-Additionally, a surprisingly large percentage of borrowers are eligible because it applies to those working for the government and non-profit employers.

 #2 Income-Driven Student Loan Forgiveness

-There are several Income-Driven Repayment Plans for borrowers to consider.
+There are several Income-Driven Repayment plans for borrowers to consider.

 PlanDiscretionary Income RequiredYears Until Forgiveness